 Two methods: Easy and REALLY Easy

-When I first started making ginger syrup, I followed a fairly easy recipe that appeared in Imbibe Magazine.
+When we first started making ginger syrup, we followed a fairly easy recipe that appeared in Imbibe Magazine.
 It involves chopping up a bunch of ginger root in a food processor and cooking it on the stovetop with water and sugar.
 The result is a wonderful syrup with a delicious and powerful ginger taste.
-However, I recently started using an even easier method that completely avoids the stove and the hours of simmering, straining and cleanup.
-Others have said, and I agree, that this version below tastes sharper and fresher, and while both make excellent ginger beer, I think the time and effort spent over the stove and on cleanup makes the easier method here the better one.
-It also retains a more of a yellow color instead of a caramel brown and the heat of the ginger seems to last longer.
+However, we recently started using an even easier method that completely avoids the stove and the hours of simmering, straining and cleanup.
+Others have said, and we agree, that this version below tastes sharper and fresher, and while both make excellent ginger beer, the time and effort spent over the stove and on cleanup makes the easier method here the better one.
+It also retains a more of a yellow color instead of a caramel brown.
+Best of all, the heat of the ginger seems to last a lot longer.

 This version comes from Toby Maloney of The Violet Hour and it is the version many are using to make incredible cocktails.
 The easiest way to describe it is to provide the recipe first and suggest options for the ingredients: